AccordBot/issue-tracking/README.md

-# issue-tracking
+# AccordBot Issue Tracking and Discussion Repository

-Public issue tracking for Accordbot
+Public issue tracking for and discussions for Accordbot.

+For live discussions, talk to us on discord: